 John Eichleay Jr.

 Eichleay’s roots trace all the way back to 1875 when an innovative building inspector named John Eichleay Jr. founded a structural moving business that would become renowned for completing projects believed by many to be impossible.
-The advent of the industrial age brought with it profound changes in urban landscapes of America.
+The advent of the industrial age brought with it profound changes in the urban landscapes of America.
 This transformation was perhaps no more evident than in John's hometown of Pittsburgh, PA.
-As the preeminent center of industry and technology at the time, small houses and buildings were being torn down to make room for larger ones, industrial plants were pushing residential neighborhoods outward from the rivers and railroads, and street railways permitted people to live further from their places of work.
-Believing that structures could be moved for only a fraction of the cost of demolishing and rebuilding them, John felt that all of these factors made for a lucrative business.
-They did!
+As the preeminent center of industry and technology at the time, small houses and buildings were being torn down to make room for larger ones, industrial plants were pushing residential neighborhoods outward from the rivers and railroads, and various new forms of transportation permitted people to live further from their places of work.
+Rather than demolishing and rebuilding structures to accommodate this rapidly changing infrastructure, John believed that they could be moved for only a fraction of the cost.
+This new approach ended up making for a lucrative business.
 Although the projects undertaken during the early years were quite modest, they became increasingly bold and impressive as techniques were perfected and the reputation of the John Eichleay Jr. Company grew.